Getting Started at Southeast Community College

-- Drop the class online using WebAdvisor on The Hub (be sure to print a written confirmation of your drop if using WebAdvisor) or
+- Drop the class online using their SCC account at thehub.southeast.edu. (be sure to print a written confirmation of your drop) or

-- Submit an “Official Drop/Add Form For Credit Classes” available at www.southeast.edu/RegistrationandRecords to the Registration and Records Office located in the Student Affairs area.
+- Submit an “Official Drop/Add Form For Credit Classes” available at www.southeast.edu/RegistrationandRecords to the Registration & Records Office located in the Student Affairs area.

-Failure to attend classes does not constitute a drop.
+Failure to attend classes does not constitute a dropped class.

 Students must submit an official drop form prior to the drop or refund deadline to be eligible for a refund of any tuition or student fees.
 Failure to attend classes does not absolve the student from being financially responsible for tuition and fees associated with the student’s registration.
-Students can obtain a drop form from any Registration and Records Office or on The Hub.
+Students can obtain an Official Drop/Add form from any Registration & Records Office or on The Hub.